tquintal/call-to-consciousness/README.md

 ## Portfolio Website - Next.js/React

-This project is a Next.js application created to serve as a portfolio website for my sister.
-It is currently in its initial stage, featuring static content.
-However, please note that the content and structure are still under development, and the frontend is not yet completed.
+🌐 This project is a Next.js application created to serve as a portfolio website for my sister.
+It is currently under development.

-Future plans include developing a backend and a CMS (Content Management System) to allow her to interact with and update the content.
+🐦 Future plans involve implementing a login system using NextAuth and adding interface elements to enable dynamic content editing.
+Additionally, I intend to implement these features using TRPC and Prisma technologies.